wiilki/work-samples-react-portfolio-wk/README.md

 ## Description

 This is a React portfolio project that I created to showcase my web development skills.
 The project helps me stand out from other developers by utilizing the latest technologies.
 It features a single-page application with a header, content section, and footer, and includes sections for About Me, Portfolio, Contact, and Resume.
-The project satisfies the acceptance criteria for a potential employer to assess my experience building single-page applications.
+The project allows for a potential employer to assess my experience building single-page applications.

 ## Table of Contents